mskim/buisness_card/README.md

 1. member orders print
 1. order is created and email is sent to printer
 1. step and repeated card is created for the memeber, if needed
-1. pdf and files and step and repeated cardfrom are dropped to printer's Dropbox.
+1. pdf and files and step and repeated card are dropped to printer's Dropbox.

 # TODO